Credit: Jack Frost Festival!

 Hopyard

 The Hopyard is the place to be if you love food and craft beers.
-The menu changes every 2 weeks.
+The menu changes every 2 weeks with international and local flavours.
 They also have a collection of over 500 vinyl albums, which is the only music that is played in the cafe.

 Details